Harun Farocki, Heiner Müller and the topicality of "the battle"

 As early as 1976, Farocki, together with Hanns Zischler , directed two Heiner Müller plays at the Theater Basel, “Die Schlacht” and “Traktor” (originally a scene intended for “Die Schlacht”, which Müller developed into an independent play that was often performed together with “Die Schlacht”).

-The texts of the important dramatist Heiner Müller dismantle the most important myth of National Socialism – the Germans as a “people’s community” who will go to death for “Führer, Volk and Fatherland” – in a way that is both sly and thorough.
+The texts of the important dramatist Heiner Müller dismantle the most important myth of National Socialism – the Germans as a “people’s community” that goes to death for “Führer, Volk and Fatherland” – in a way that is both sly and thorough.

 “The Night of the Long Knives” uses the example of a pair of brothers to illustrate the career of traitors that inevitably lurks behind every racist or otherwise narrow-minded demarcation; the scene ends with the murder of the brother.